Ranked 1st in the UK for Teaching Quality (The Times and Sunday Times Good University Guide 2025)

 Enjoy the support of dedicated personal tutors with regular tutorials

-Access to the BGU Library and eportfolio system
+Access to the BGU Library and e-portfolio system

-Course summary
+Course overview

 This Apprenticeship will enable you to practice as a qualified Careers Professional.
 You will be able to enrol as a Registered Career Development Professional with the Careers Development Institute and gain a QCF level 6 Diploma in Careers Guidance and Development as part of your training.